ltsvn/Anastasiia-Lutsiv/README.md

 <div dir="rtl">

-🔭  I am currently studying Management at university while simultaneously pursuing programming studies at the IT-Incubator company for the       past 10 months.
+🔭 I hold a Master's degree and am currently attending a post-secondary school, while actively working as a React and Next.js developer for the past 10 months.
+In addition to my main job, I occasionally take on freelance projects, delivering complete solutions on React, Webflow, and Shopify, with a focus on SEO optimization, design, and content.

-🤝  I have been actively developing practical skills in web development, including building interactive interfaces using React, implementing     state management with Redux, and integrating APIs with Axios.
-Additionally, my background in Management equips me with project              management, communication, and teamwork skills that complement my technical expertise.
+🤝 My experience includes building dynamic and user-friendly web applications, optimizing them for search engines, and crafting intuitive designs.
+My technical expertise is complemented by strong communication and project management skills, allowing me to handle projects efficiently from start to finish.

-💬  I am excited to further expand my skills and contribute my expertise to challenging projects that require a blend of business acumen and     programming proficiency.
-Let's embark on this journey together!
+💬 I'm eager to bring my skills to new, challenging projects where I can make a meaningful impact with a mix of development, design, and business strategy.
+Let’s collaborate to create something exceptional!

 📫 How to reach me: nastaluciv@gmail.com

-⚡  In addition to my passion for Management and programming, I also have a love for spending time at the gym.
-When I'm not coding or           studying, you can often find me lifting weights and getting my sweat on.
+⚡ Outside of work, I’m passionate about fitness and enjoy spending time at the gym.
+You’ll often find me lifting weights and focusing on overall health and well-being when I’m not coding or designing.
 </div>

 <h3 align="left">Connect with me:</h3>